-The pros and cons of Roth IRAs, which were introduced 20 years ago, are well understood.
+The pros and cons of Roth IRAs, which were introduced more than two decades ago, are well understood.
 All money flowing into Roth IRAs is after-tax, so there is no upfront tax benefit.
 As a trade-off, all qualified Roth IRA distributions can be tax-free, including the parts of the distributions that are payouts of investment earnings.

 To be a qualified distribution, the distribution must meet two basic requirements:

 First, the distribution must be made on or after the date the account owner reaches age 59½, be made because the account owner is disabled, be made to a beneficiary or to the account owner’s estate after his or her death, or be used to buy or rebuild a first home.

 Second, the distribution must be made after the five-year period beginning with the first tax year for which a contribution was made to a Roth IRA set up for the owner’s benefit.

 Note that the calculation of a Roth IRA’s five-year period is very generous.
 It always begins on January 1 of the calendar year.